Handling gestures

 }

 And that's it!
 Pretty straightforward, isn't it?
-Let's see it in the full glory in an interactive example:
+Let's see it in its full glory in an interactive example:

 Handling pan gestures

-Let's spice things a bit by making the circle draggable and have it bounce back to it's staring position when released.
+Let's spice things up a bit by making the circle draggable and have it bounce back to its starting position when released.
 Let's also keep the color highlight and scale effect we've added in the previous example.
 Implementing this behavior it's not possible with just a simple tap gesture.
 We need to reach for a pan gesture instead.

 const offset = useSharedValue<number>(0);